-A maximum of 30 CATS points from non-ECON modules may be taken, includign up to 15 CATS points of UOSM modules.
+A maximum of 30 CATS points from non-ECON modules may be taken, including up to 15 CATS points of UOSM modules and a maximum of 15 credits in any level NQF6 module in subject DEMO, MANG, PAIR and STAT.
+Students may also select modules from FREEXZ15, LANGXX15, LANGXX30.